alx-ga-dev/nexusaureaphoenix/docs/prd.md

     - Use clear, minimalist icons to represent gift categories, levels, and status indicators.
 Consider using a consistent style for all icons to maintain a unified visual experience.
     - Employ a responsive grid layout to ensure optimal viewing across devices.
 Prioritize key information and use clear visual hierarchies to guide user attention.
 Implement intuitive navigation patterns for easy access to all features.
     - Use subtle transitions and animations to enhance user interactions, such as smooth card transitions and loading indicators.
 Avoid overly distracting animations and focus on enhancing the overall user experience.

+##### **8.2.
+User Interface (UI)**
+    - Employ a responsive grid layout to ensure optimal viewing across devices.
+Prioritize key information and use clear visual hierarchies to guide user attention.
+Implement intuitive navigation patterns for easy access to all features.
+    - Use subtle transitions and animations to enhance user interactions.
+The login process leverages React's `useTransition` hook to provide a seamless, non-reloading login experience.
+A full-page loading indicator is displayed during session restoration to provide clear feedback to the user and prevent UI layout shifts.
+Avoid overly distracting animations and focus on enhancing the overall user experience.

 #### **9\.
 Command-Line Administration and Initialization**